Ma27/Ma27ApiKeyAuthenticationBundle/README.md

 5) LICENSE
 ----------

-MIT.
+The code is published under the MIT LICENSE:.
-See the [Resources/meta/LICENSE](https://github.com/Ma27/Ma27ApiKeyAuthenticationBundle/blob/master/Resources/meta/LICENSE) file for more information
+See the [Resources/meta/LICENSE](https://github.com/Ma27/Ma27ApiKeyAuthenticationBundle/blob/master/LICENSE) file for more information.

 6) Support
 -----------